GerritCodeReview/homepage/pages/design-docs/attention-set/use-cases.md

 system, because you want to know as soon as possible, when it is your turn to act.
 Gerrit currently sends notifications to users by email.
 While sending less spammy email notifications may be a nice-to-have side effect, the goal of this design is not to fix or improve notifications in general.

+Tracking changes that you are generally interested in without being a reviewer (e.g. as CC or starred changes) is a separate use case that we are not trying to actively address.

 ## <a id="acceptance">Acceptance Criteria